wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.1 =
+- (03 Oct 2009) - Fixed bug that caused NextGEN Gallery plugin admin subpanel links to not function.
+Sorry about that, it is all fixed in this update.

 = 1.0.5 =
 - (03 Oct 2009) - Added setting to select default map size for the Visitor Map page.